Privacy-Preserving Epidemiological Modeling on Mobile Graphs

+Apart from the privacy threat, the sybil attack can affect the accuracy of the simulation as potentially more devices than people in one location will participate in the simulation, which does not correspond to reality.
+If a malicious participant who exploits a sybil attack is simulated as infectious, their visited locations will tend to spread the simulated infection more significantly and thus classify the risk of infection as higher than usual.

 A registration system can be used to increase the costs of performing sybil attacks, i.e., to prevent an adversary from creating many identities.
-This assures that only legitimate users are allowed to join and participate in the simulation.
-This might be done in a closed ecosystem, such as a firm, where each member receives exactly one token to participate in the simulation.
-This might also be done on a larger scale at the national level, with each citizen receiving a token linked to a digital ID card.
-In such authentication mechanisms, anonymous credentials~(cf.~\sect{app:related-primitives}) can be used to ensure anonymity, and we leave the problem for future work.
+This assures that only legitimate users can join and participate in the simulation.
+In a closed ecosystem, such as a company, this can be achieved by letting each member receive exactly one token to participate in the simulation.
+On a larger scale at the national level, one can let each citizen receive a token linked to a digital ID card.
+In such authentication mechanisms, anonymous credentials \iffullversion (cf.~\sect{app:related-primitives})\fi can be used to ensure anonymity, and we leave the problem for future work, as our initial work on privacy-preserving epidemiological modeling focuses on malicious clients targeting privacy, but not yet correctness~(cf.~\sect{sec:threatmodel}).